Zenithsiz/ist-semb-proj1/report/main.typ

 Each pin has a state that (primarily) monitors whether the pin can be read/written to.

-Each pin supports several states, as defined in `$(IDF_PATH)/components/hal/include/hal/gpio_types.h`.
+Each pin supports several states, defined as `gpio_mode_t` @gpio-docs.
 In particular interest to us are the following:

 - `GPIO_MODE_DISABLE`: Disables the pin
 - `GPIO_MODE_INPUT`: Pin can only input